Proposals, Policies, and Procedures

-1. A proposal, including a new or revised policy and/or procedure must be given to the Senate chair 10 working days before a Senate meeting and is sent to president’s office for review.
+1. A proposal, including a new or revised policy and/or procedure, must be given to the Senate chair 10 working days before a Senate meeting and is sent to president’s office for review.
 The Senate has sixty days to act on the item.

-2. The Senate chair places the proposal on next Senate agenda for first reading, and Senate members receive copies 5 working days before meeting.
+2. The Senate chair places the proposal on the next Senate agenda for first reading, and Senate members receive copies 5 working days before meeting.